The following are based on family stories from clients that we have helped.

 Simon's Father, Duncan, had recently moved into a new Aged Care home.
 The family were quite happy with the home and the services provided.

-Duncan is a self-funded retiree, having successfully started and managed a business in the past, and being a Scot - very canny with his investments had amassed an impressive list of assets and income stream over the years.
+Duncan is a self-funded retiree, having successfully started and managed a business in the past, and being a Scot - very canny with his investments had amassed an impressive list of assets and income streams over the years.

-The financial manager at the Aged Care home was requesting a significant RAD ($950,000), which was initially and loosely based on the assumption that there was capacity to pay.
+The financial manager at the Aged Care home was requesting a significant RAD ($950,000), which was initially and loosely based on the assumption that there was a capacity to pay.

-Simon (EPOA) asked Ron from Senior Moves to describe all of the aspects of the RAD, and to provide an understanding what the median RAD's in the local area are, what other residents have been paying to enter the same or similar facilities and why his much loved Father, Duncan, seemed to be unfairly targeted to pay this large RAD amount.
+Simon (EPOA) asked Ron from Senior Moves to describe all of the aspects of the RAD, and to provide an understanding of what the median RADs in the local area are, what other residents have been paying to enter the same or similar facilities and why his much loved Father, Duncan, seemed to be unfairly targeted to pay this large RAD amount.

-Ron contacted the home and, through negotiation was able to place Duncan as a permanent resident at the home, but paying a "reduced" RAD of $750,000.
+Ron contacted the home and, through negotiation was able to place Duncan as a permanent resident at the home but paying a "reduced" RAD of $750,000.

 While the aged care home would have preferred the higher RAD amount, they were still agreeable to this negotiated amount.

-Unfortunately her father's health had been declining, which meant that both her father and step-mother needed more help with the Activities of Daily Living (ADL's) - personal hygiene, cooking, cleaning the house among other things.
+Unfortunately, her father's health had been declining, which meant that both her father and stepmother needed more help with the Activities of Daily Living (ADLs) - personal hygiene, cooking, cleaning the house among other things.

 Karen had undertaken the research a few years earlier to help her father and step-mother find a suitable retirement village and she suspected it would be just as difficult to find a suitable Residential Care home for them to live in.
 Karen is a busy professional and wanted to save herself some time and effort.
-She was interested in booking an Residential Care Consultation to help her understand the Residential Care system.
+She was interested in booking a Residential Care Consultation to help her understand the Residential Care system.

-Karen had organised to fly to Queensland to visit her father and step-mother the coming weekend.
+Karen had organised to fly to Queensland to visit her father and stepmother the coming weekend.
 Liz from Senior Moves was able to accommodate Karen's request for an urgent Residential Care Consultation.